Knoah-Bragg/Nao-Programs/README.md

 Nao-Programs:

-This is a compilation of programs used to communicate with Nao using a server on Python 3 and a client on Python 2.
+To play rock-paper-scissors you need a server on Python 3 and a client on Python 2.

 Using client6.py, server6.py, and the .png files, the program takes an image and attempts to play a round of rock-paper-scissors.
 To play run the server and client, then give a name for the image (it can be the same name for multiple rounds).